 Dr. Chapman studies what appear to be simple motor behaviours like reaching to take a sip of tea from a mug on a messy desk.
 These actions are simple in that we never even have to think of them, but they only appear that way, because the exact way the brain accomplishes the control of … Continue reading Craig Chapman, Ph.D.
 (Faculty)

-Glyn is a graduate of the University of Alberta with a Bachelor of Physical Education in 2002 and Bachelor of Science in Occupational Therapy in 2005.
-He is an Occupational Therapist with four years of experience working with the adult amputee population in a tertiary rehabilitation setting.
-His current focus is working at the Glenrose Rehabilitation Hospital with … Continue reading Glyn Murgatroyd, BPE, B.Sc.OT (Occupational Therapist)
+A graduate of the University of Alberta with a Bachelor of Physical Education in 2002 and Bachelor of Science in Occupational Therapy in 2005.
+He is an Occupational Therapist who has been working with the adult amputee population in a tertiary rehabilitation setting since 2009.
+His current focus is working at the Glenrose Rehabilitation Hospital with amputee, peripheral … Continue reading Glyn Murgatroyd, BPE, B.Sc.OT (Occupational Therapist)

 Mike Stobbe is a research associate with BLINC and works through a collaboration with the Glenrose Rehabilitation Hospital.
 He has been a Certified Prosthetist for 14 years working with all levels of limb amputation but has developed specialty in upper limb prosthetic treatment.
 He assists BLINC by interfacing the existing and novel technology used at … Continue reading Mike Stobbe, CP (Prosthetist)